-Following on from our successful Phase 2a study, we held an end of Phase 2 meeting with the FDA. and agreed to initiate either a Phase 2b study or a Phase 3 program after we provide animal toxicology study data, to conduct a human PK study and a clinical trial protocol that includes monitoring renal function through standard safety labs to the FDA.
+Following on from our successful Phase 2a study, we held an end of Phase 2 meeting with the FDA.
+In the meeting, we agreed to initiate either a Phase 2b study or a Phase 3 program after we provide animal toxicology study data, to conduct a human PK study and a clinical trial protocol that includes monitoring renal function through standard safety labs to the FDA.
 A human PK study with the combined tablet of IMC-1 was completed and performed as expected, with no drug-drug interactions and no adverse events.
 Multiple dose PK of IMC-1 was well characterized and provides additional data to better understand the PK profile of IMC-1.
-As a result, we have progressed development of IMC-1 from Phase 2a proof-of-concept to a larger scale Phase 2b study of IMC-1 for the treatment of FM.
+As a result, we have progressed development of IMC-1 from Phase 2a proof-of-concept to a larger scale Phase 2b study, known as FORTRESS, (Fibromyalgia Outcome Research Trial Evaluating Synergistic Suppression of HSV-1), for the treatment of FM.
 The Phase 2b and chronic toxicology studies are planned components of the registration package supporting Phase 3 requirements.